 They’re pricey, but considering how long mine lasted, I see it as a worthy investment.

-If you’re after a filtered water bottle, I don’t think you can do much better than the Grayl.
+If you’re after a water bottle that purifies water, I don’t think you can do much better than the Grayl.
 In this regard, it just might be the best water bottle for travel, overall.

 I took mine with me to Thailand in 2018 and had no issues using it there – pretty good considering I do have a particularly sensitive stomach.